Zeroska/telegram-infostealer-monitoring/README.md

 pip install -r requirement.txt
 ```

+Why we install cryptg: https://stackoverflow.com/questions/64047589/why-is-telethon-so-slow-to-send-files, I amaze by this knowlege -> when install this package,
+telethon decrypt data using C rather than Python -> which is much much faster

 ## How to use it / Configuration

 **Create .env** file and has these information, these information can generate using telegram api webpage